 Iowa State University Extension and Outreach held three skill-a-thons at the Iowa State Fair this year, with 188 youth from 48 Iowa counties participating.
 Skill-a-thons were held for goat, sheep and swine.

 One hundred twenty youth from 71 counties took part in the 2018 Awardrobe Clothing Event held Aug.
 9 at the Iowa State Fair.
 The event gives participants the opportunity to showcase their apparel design and production knowledge, as well as creativity skills.

-The Iowa State Integrated Pest Management program will host its eighth annual Crop Scouting Competition for Iowa Youth on July 30 at the ISU Field Extension Education Laboratory.
+Integrated Pest Management program hosted its eighth annual Crop Scouting Competition for Iowa Youth on July 30 at the Iowa State University Field Extension Education Laboratory near Boone, Iowa.

 4-H Global Citizenship Day is a cultural exploration set for Thursday, Aug.
 16, at the Iowa State Fair, 9 a.m. to 4 p.m. in the 4-H Building on the Iowa State Fairgrounds.
 The public is invited to share in this global experience consisting of cultural performances, service learning and interactive booths.